Real Estate: My Favorite Investment Asset Class To Build Wealth

 Despite economic Armageddon, real estate is still my favorite asset class.
 For those who are under water, don’t give up hope because everything eventually comes back.
 Very few other assets require so little work and allow for so much outside funding to create so much value over time.
 Renting has its benefits, namely flexibility.
 But renting itself does not build any wealth.
 If you are considering investing your money that’s sitting in low yielding accounts, consider investing in real estate.
 It may be a tough slog the first two years, but in ten years, you’ll probably wish you had bought more!

-Refinance your mortgage: If you are a landlord or homeowner and you have not refinanced in the past six months, I strongly suggest you check online post QE3 by the Federal Reserve.
+* Refinance your mortgage: If you are a landlord or homeowner and you have not refinanced in the past six months, I strongly suggest you check online as interest rates have begun to tick up due to QE tapering.
 I always check with Quicken Loans because they are fast, quick, and provide a no obligation real quote based on the input you provide.
 Because they are completely online, they have less overhead costs which means lower mortgage rates for their customers.
 I recently refinanced to a 5/1 Jumbo ARM for 2.625% after just refinancing in the fall of 2011 for 3.125% from 3.625%.
 As a result, I am saving an additional $4,000 a year in interest.
 Building wealth through real estate takes action.
 Refinance as many times as you can.

 * Check your credit score: Take a moment to check your free TransUnion credit score through GoFreeCredit.com, a company I trust.
 30% of all credit records have errors which can derail your homebuying process.
 I had a $8 late payment from two years ago which slammed my credit score by 100 points!
 The kick in the pants is that it went undetected for so long until my last mortgage refinance with a bricks and mortar bank.
 A credit score check also makes sure you aren’t a victim of identity theft.
 Furthermore, know that the average credit score for rejected mortgage loans is 729!